 Note: Agarwood distillations are known by many names, including “Oud” and “Aloeswood”.
 Our attar comes diluted in filtered coconut oil.
 It is a are and unique perfume that needs no other component added.

 Inhalation, diffusion, natural perfume blending, topical application, application to energy centers and meridian points.

 A small amount of attar or ruh can go a very long way.
-They should be diluted with a carrier oil for use.
+They should be further diluted with a carrier oil for use.

 Observations and Anecdotal Information

 According to our supplier, the ancient shamama family of attars is “built around a complex of over 60 natural ingredients and a number of different traditional processes that takes up to two months to produce”.

 The addition of agarwood gives a rare, ancient and sacred dimension to the aroma, as only agarwood can do.

 Medicinal uses of agarwood have been passed down in many eastern cultures and traditions.
 In Nepal and Tibet, it is used to treat emotional, mental and psychological issues, and to bring the mind to a state of deep meditation.
 It is also used as a tranquilizer.

 In Islamic, Greek, and Chinese cultures, it is known as a treatment for lung and respiratory ailments, throat problems, digestive issues, and use as a sedative and anti-toxin.

 I have been searching for an agarwood oil or attar that I felt was of a quality that I would feel good about offering.
 After many years of sampling and seeking, I now am pleased to offer this amazing attar to our circle.